Akuli/oomph/README.md

 ## Why Oomph?

 Oomph aims to be a small and simple language, with little boilerplate and few "gotchas".
-I will compare Oomph to Python, because it's a programming language with similar goals.
+I will compare Oomph to Python, because it's a programming language with somewhat similar goals.

 Oomph code is short.
-For example, `class Foo(Int number, Str message)` is valid Oomph code that corresponds to 4 lines of Python code:
+For example, `class Foo(Int number, Str message)` is valid line of Oomph code that corresponds to 4 lines of Python code:

 ```python
 class Foo: